-With their prices starting at the low ¥2,500 mark, Sakura Hotel Jimbocho also gets the thumbs-up.
-As you might have noticed from the name, it’s technically a hotel, but with a choice of private, group and dorm rooms, we’re listing it as a hostel.
+As you might have noticed from the name, Sakura Hotel Jimbocho is technically a hotel, but with a choice of private, group and dorm rooms, we’re listing it as a hostel.
 It’s right in the middle of Tokyo’s “book district”, four minutes from Shinjuku by train, and within walking distance of the Imperial Palace.
-Before you head out, you can tuck into the budget breakfast buffet (which might sustain you till dinnertime, if you devour enough).
+Before you head out, you can tuck into the breakfast buffet, which might sustain you till dinnertime, if you devour enough.
 Part of a chain of four, there are also Sakura Hotels/Hostels in Ikebukuro, Asakusa and Hatagaya.
-Walk off the breakfast buffet to close-by Jimbocho station.

 For more options, have a look at our article on stylish, simple and totally unique Tokyo hostels.

 Budget hotels in Tokyo

 Hotel Gracery Shinjuku